fastforwardlabs/mdffreport12/src/03-technical.md

 #### Modeling Normal Behavior and Anomaly Scoring

-To model normal behaviour, we train a BiGAN on normal data samples.
-At the end of the training process, we have an encoder E that has learned a mapping from data sample (X) to latent code space (Z_), a discriminator D that has learned to distinguish real from generated data, and a Generator G that has learned a mapping from latent code space  to sample space.
+To model normal behavior, we train a BiGAN on normal data samples.
+At the end of the training process, we have an encoder E that has learned a mapping from data samples (X) to latent code space (Z_), a discriminator D that has learned to distinguish real from generated data, and a Generator G that has learned a mapping from latent code space  to sample space.
 Note that these mappings are specific to the distribution of normal data that has been seen during training.